napari/napari.github.io/dev/_sources/gallery/minimum_blending.rst

 colormaps prefixed with *I*, such as *I Forest* or *I Bordeaux*, from
 ChrisLUTs: https://github.com/cleterrier/ChrisLUTs .

+.. tags:: visualization-basic

 ..
-GENERATED FROM PYTHON SOURCE LINES 14-34
+GENERATED FROM PYTHON SOURCE LINES 16-36